meurissemax/vsop-compiler/README.md

 The goal of this project was to build a small compiler for the **VSOP** language (created by C. Soldani and defined in the `vsop_manual.pdf` file).

 The compiler takes as input a `.vsop` file and generates as output a corresponding `.llvm` file.
-It also allows to view each step (lexing, parsing, ...) separately.
+It also allows to view the output of each step (lexing, parsing, ...) separately.

 This project was realized as part of the *Compilers* course given by Professor **Fontaine** to the master students of Civil Engineering at the [University of Liège](https://www.uliege.be/) during the academic year 2019-2020.